 How long do I have to file a medical malpractice lawsuit in California?

-In California, you generally have one year from the date you discovered or should have discovered your injury, or three years from the date the injury occurred – whichever comes first.
+In California, you generally have one year from the date you discovered or should have discovered your injury, or three years from the date the injury occurred — whichever comes first.
 These strict deadlines, known as the statute of limitations, are critical, as missing them will permanently bar your malpractice claim regardless of how valid it may be.
-There are limited exceptions for cases involving minors, fraud, or foreign objects left in the body.
 California also requires providing healthcare providers with 90 days’ written notice before filing a lawsuit.
-Because these rules are complex and vary based on specific circumstances, it’s essential to consult with medical malpractice lawyers as soon as you suspect you’ve been harmed by medical negligence.
-Our attorneys at Callahan & Blaine provide free initial consultations where we can evaluate your case timeline and ensure all deadlines are met.
+Because these rules are complex and vary based on specific circumstances, it is essential to contact medical malpractice lawyers as soon as you suspect you have been harmed by medical negligence.

 What types of compensation can I recover in a medical malpractice case?

 Victims of medical negligence in California can recover two main types of damages: economic and non-economic.
-Economic damages include all quantifiable financial losses with no cap on the amount you can recover.
-This encompasses medical expenses for past and future treatment, lost wages and diminished earning capacity, costs of physical therapy and rehabilitation, expenses for home modifications or medical equipment, and other out-of-pocket costs.
-Non-economic damages compensate for subjective losses including pain and suffering, emotional distress, loss of enjoyment of life, and loss of consortium for family members.
-California caps non-economic damages at amounts that vary based on whether the case involves wrongful death (caps increase from $500,000 toward $1 million) or injury without death (caps increase from $350,000 toward $750,000).
-During your free consultation, our medical malpractice lawyers can evaluate your specific circumstances and provide an estimate of how much compensation you may be entitled to recover.
+Economic damages include all quantifiable financial losses with no cap on the amount you can recover — medical expenses, lost wages, diminished earning capacity, rehabilitation costs, home modifications, and other out-of-pocket expenses.
+Non-economic damages compensate for subjective losses including pain and suffering, emotional distress, loss of enjoyment of life, and loss of consortium.
+California caps non-economic damages at amounts that vary based on whether the case involves wrongful death or injury without death, with caps increasing annually under AB 35.
+Our attorneys can evaluate your specific circumstances and provide an estimate of how much compensation you may be able to recover.

 Do I need expert witnesses to prove my medical malpractice case?

 In almost all medical malpractice cases in California, you will need qualified medical experts to testify about the standard of care and how it was breached.
-Juries and judges typically lack the medical knowledge necessary to determine what a reasonable healthcare provider should have done in specific situations.
-Medical experts – usually professionals with similar training and specialty as the defendant – must define the applicable standard of care, explain how the defendant’s actions fell below that standard, and testify that this failure directly caused your injuries.
-Only in rare “never event” cases where negligence is obvious to laypeople (like leaving a surgical sponge inside a patient) can expert testimony potentially be waived.
-At Callahan & Blaine, we work with leading medical experts across all specialties who can thoroughly evaluate your case and provide compelling testimony.
-The cost of these experts is advanced by our firm as part of our contingency fee arrangement, so you don’t pay anything upfront.
+Medical experts — usually professionals with similar training and specialty as the defendant — must define the applicable standard of care, explain how the defendant’s actions fell below that standard, and testify that this failure directly caused your injuries.
+At Callahan & Blaine, PC, we work with leading medical experts across all specialties who can thoroughly evaluate your case and provide compelling testimony.

 Will I have to go to court, or do most medical malpractice cases settle?

-While many medical malpractice cases resolve through settlement negotiations rather than going to trial, you should be prepared for the possibility of court proceedings.
-The legal process typically begins with investigation and notice to the healthcare provider, followed by filing a lawsuit if settlement discussions don’t produce fair compensation.
-During litigation, both sides engage in discovery, depositions, and often court-ordered mediation.
-Many cases settle at various points during this process as the strength of evidence becomes clear.
-However, if insurance companies or defendants refuse to offer adequate compensation, taking your case to trial may be necessary to achieve the best possible outcome.
-At Callahan & Blaine, our medical malpractice lawyers have extensive trial experience and aren’t afraid to litigate cases in court when necessary.
-We prepare every case as if it will go to trial, which often strengthens our position in settlement negotiations and ensures we’re ready to present compelling evidence to a jury if needed.
+While many medical malpractice cases resolve through settlement negotiations, you should be prepared for the possibility of court proceedings.
+If insurance companies or defendants refuse to offer adequate compensation, taking your case to trial may be necessary to achieve the best possible outcome.
+At Callahan & Blaine, PC, our medical malpractice lawyers have strong trial experience and are not afraid to litigate cases in court when necessary.
+We prepare every case as if it will go to trial, which often strengthens our position in settlement negotiations and ensures we are ready to present compelling evidence to a jury if needed.

 What should I do immediately after discovering potential medical malpractice?

-If you suspect you’ve been a victim of medical negligence, take several important steps to protect your health and legal rights.
-First, seek appropriate medical care to address your injuries – your health is the top priority.
+If you suspect you have been a victim of medical negligence, first seek appropriate medical care to address your injuries.
 Request copies of all your medical records from every healthcare provider involved in your treatment, as these documents are crucial evidence for your case.
 Document everything you remember about your treatment, including dates, conversations with medical professionals, and how your condition has affected your life.
 Keep detailed records of all medical expenses, lost wages, and other costs related to your injury.
-However, be careful about what you say to insurance companies or healthcare providers, as statements can be used against you later.
-Most importantly, contact experienced medical malpractice lawyers for a free consultation as soon as possible.
-Time is critical because California’s statute of limitations may give you as little as one year to file your claim, and evidence is best preserved soon after an injury occurs.
-At Callahan & Blaine, we provide no obligation consultations where we can evaluate your case, explain your legal options, and begin investigating immediately if you decide to proceed with a malpractice claim.
+Most importantly, contact Callahan & Blaine, PC as soon as possible — California’s statute of limitations may give you as little as one year to file your claim, and evidence is best preserved soon after an injury occurs.